As a UEA postgraduate student, you’ll be joining an institution that offers students an inspiring and engaging research environment to thrive in.

 - Optimization driven design and computational mechanics

-- Solar energy and photovoltaics
+- Solar Energy and photovoltaics

 Find out more on the Engineering webpages.

-- Climate research and climate change
+- Climate science and climate change science

-- Environmental economics and ecosystem services
+- Ecological economics and ecosystem services

 - Human and physical geography of the environment